The boy who ate too much paracetamol and other fun facilitator stories:

 This all happened on the second day of program.
 Which made it the first full day of the whole group interacting.
 The activities included making Tie-dyed fabrics, Pineapple paper, Beehive & Lip Balm products, and an improv karaoke performance ice-breaker.
 There was also a ‘Tom-Yum’ business design competition.
 Groups were chosen somewhat randomly, so ‘my’ students were distributed into the dozen other smaller groupings.
 This med-kit situation happened at the end of lunch just before the ‘Tom-Yum’ group design presentation, which means ‘my’ students were dispersed.

-Before all of that, just a few minutes after borrowing it actually, Nina returns with the mercury thermometer.
+Nina returns with the mercury thermometer.
 She is calm and informs me in a single sentence that the kid of concern with the possible flu was a boy from ‘my group’.
 We will call him Eb.
 “Eb is feeling okay now," she says, “but you should hold onto the mercury thermometer in case you need to check on him.”
 Sounds reasonable to me.
 She then adds “the other thermometer wasn’t a dead battery only low” Which I find to be an extraneous, redundant, and useless bit of info and not relevant to me and also I was quite tired of hearing the world thermometer by that point.
-I nod and the day continues, finishing on site with the “Tom-Yum design” presentations.
+I nod and the day continues with tie-dye and elephant dung pineapple paper, and finishing on site with the “Tom-Yum design” presentations.
 I check on Eb before the next activity (Safari!) is being arranged.
 He says he is feeling “okay” and after I assess his general demeanor, disposition, persona, whatever… I agree with him.
 We are about to go see wild Elephants and Guar and be In The Jungle properly.
-I am sure by the look in his eye that even had he been feverish with late stage influenza… he would absolutely be “okay” for Safari.
+I was sure by the look in his eye that even had he been feverish with late stage dengue… he would absolutely be “okay” for Safari.
 So I say “Well… lets go on;.
 Safari.!”
-I wanted to say… Fucking Safari!
-Dude!
-But, I kept my professional adulting mask on.
-F-amplifier was applied with a Gene Kelly verbal half skip, in step and tone, and sparkly eyes.
+I wanted to say, "Fucking Safari!..
+Dude!"
+But, I kept my professional mask on.
+I did replace the F-amplifier with a Gene Kelly verbal half skip of step and tone.
 He understood I understood we would not not go on Safari.
 He definitely seemed okay.

-The entire program jumps! into the back of a dozen or so insurgent style pickup trucks complete with cattle-guard stainless steel railing sidebars and wood slat bench seats (TiT - This is Thailand)... and off we ride into the Sam Roi Yot National Park.
-We see a lone bull elephant taking his sweet time in life, emperor of the jungle style, walking at his own pace, his timing, aware of all us ape-descendents on the hillside, and not worried in the slightest.
+The entire program jumped into the back of a dozen or so insurgent style pickup trucks complete with cattle-guard stainless steel railing sidebars and wood slat bench seats (TiT - This is Thailand)... and off we ride into the Sam Roi Yot National Park.
+We saw a lone bull elephant taking his sweet time in life, emperor of the jungle style, walking at his own pace, his timing, aware of all us ape-descendents on the hillside, and not worried in the slightest.
 A beautiful 5 ton behemoth.
 Amazing to watch.

 Note: The reduction of the wild elephant population in Thailand from over 100,000 a century ago to under 4,000 today is cause for concern.
 And for a few reasons, not the least of which is the increasingly frequent and increasingly aggressive conflicts with humans (especially pineapple farmers) who are encroaching on their territory; somewhat related; https://www.bbcearth.com/news/teenage-elephants-need-a-father-figure